-Today, Supertubos is widely recognized as the best and most consistent surf spots in Europe.
+Today, Supertubos is widely recognized as one of the best and most consistent surf spots in Europe.
 How can a beach break produce perfectly tubular waves like the ones pumping just a couple of miles south of Peniche?

-The massive barrels can be dangerous and certainly claim many surf quivers, every year.
+The massive barrels can be dangerous and certainly claim many quivers, every year.
 Surfers are easily forced into fast drops and speedy surf lines before celebrating the great escape.

 There are great alternatives to Supertubos in the neighboring beaches.
 Molhe Leste and Consolacao (south of Peniche) and Baleal, Lagide and Pico da Mota (east of Peniche).

 Supertubos can be surfed in all tide conditions, but a mid tide will be a wise pick.
-The main A-frame peak will deliver a fast left-hander, while the right-hander is shorter, yet intense experience.
+The main A-frame peak will deliver a fast left-hander, while the right-hander is a shorter, yet more intense experience.